A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: Introduction

 \section{Introduction}

 In the supercooled liquid community, there is a long-standing debate about the role the pair structure plays in the dynamics \cite{berthier_tarjus_prl_2009, atreyee_prl,schweizer_prl,olivier_pre,tanaka_prl2020}.
-In the normal liquid regime, the pair structure is known to play a dominant role in determining the thermodynamic properties and also the dynamics via well known theories like mode coupling theory and density functional theory \cite{Hansen_and_McDonald}.
+In the normal liquid regime, the pair structure is known to play a dominant role in determining the thermodynamic properties and also the dynamics via well known theories like mode coupling theory and density functional theory\cite{Hansen_and_McDonald}.
 However, the dramatic slowing down of the dynamics in the supercooled liquid is accompanied by only a marginal increase in the structure, suggesting that the role of pair structure in the supercooled liquid dynamics needs to be relooked.
-The observation that two glass-forming systems, namely the Kob-Anderson model \cite{kob_1994} with attractive Lennard Jones (LJ) potential and its repulsive counterpart, the WCA potential, have similar structures, but at low temperatures, their dynamics are orders of magnitude apart also questioned the role of thermodynamics in the supercooled liquid dynamics \cite{berthier_tarjus_prl_2009}.
-According to van der Waals's theory \cite{vander_waal}, which was the guiding principle in developing the WCA potential \cite{wca_potential} at high density, the liquid structure is determined by the short-range repulsive potential, and the long-range attractive potential creates a cohesive background which can be treated in a perturbative manner \cite{wca_potential}.
+The observation that two glass-forming systems, namely the Kob-Andersen model \cite{kob_1994} with attractive Lennard Jones (LJ) potential and its repulsive counterpart, the WCA potential, have similar pair structures, but at low temperatures, their dynamics are orders of magnitude apart also questioned the role of thermodynamics in the supercooled liquid dynamics \cite{berthier_tarjus_prl_2009}.
+According to van der Waals theory \cite{vander_waal}, which was the guiding principle in developing the WCA potential \cite{wca_potential} at high density, the liquid structure is determined by the short-range repulsive potential, and the long-range attractive potential creates a cohesive background which can be treated in a perturbative manner \cite{wca_potential}.
 The difference in dynamics of the two systems definitely highlights the nonperturbative role of attractive interaction in the dynamics.
 Follow up studies showed that although the systems are similar at the pair correlation level, they are different in higher-order correlation functions \cite{coslovich_jcp2013, hocky_prl2012}.
-It was also shown that thermodynamically the two systems are different as the hidden scale invariance observed in the LJ system is not present in the WCA system \cite{jpdyre_prl2010} and at the level of configurational entropy the two systems are different \cite{atreyee_prl}.
+Studies have also confirmed that the two systems are thermodynamically different.
+It was shown that there is a difference in the configurational entropies of the two systems, which via the well known Adam Gibbs theory, could explain the difference in the dynamics \cite{atreyee_prl}.
+It was also shown that although the isomorph theory applies to both the systems, the density scaling exponent used to define the isomorphs vary weakly with density in the LJ system but shows a strong variation over two decades in the WCA system \cite{jpdyre_prl2010,jpdyre_wca}.